About the FICO Credit Score

-- History of Payments - Do you pay your bills on time?
+- History of Payments - Do you have a history of late payments?

-- Credit Card Balances - How many accounts?
+- Credit Card Balances - How many accounts do you have?
 How much do you owe on your accounts?

-- Credit Inquiries - How many times have you had your credit checked for a loan?
+- Inquiries on Your Credit - How many times have you had your credit checked for a loan?

-To raise your FICO score, you must obtain the reports that are used to build it, and of course, you need the score itself.
-Fair Isaac, the company that invented the original FICO credit score, offers scores on myFICO.com.
-It's inexpensive to get your FICO score from all three agencies, along with your credit report.
-They also provide helpful information and tools that help you understand how to improve your FICO score.
+In order to raise your score, you've got to obtain the credit reports that the agencies use to build it.
+Of course, you need the score as well.
+Fair Isaac has created a web site (www.myFICO.com) that lets you do just that.
+It's inexpensive to quickly get your FICO score from all three agencies, along with your credit report.
+They also provide information and online tools that help you understand how to improve your credit score.

-Now that you have all the facts, you'll be a more informed consumer and you'll be better positioned to obtain the most favorable mortgage.
+Armed with this info, you will be a more informed consumer and you'll be better positioned to obtain the most favorable mortgage.